Jump to content

 Disguise Kit, Morphic: Most people forced to work undercover for extended periods rely on the morphic disguise kit.
 The kit features a pair of contact lenses that change color, a hair prosthetic that changes color, length, and texture, a paint-on LCD injector for instant tattoos that transform, and a vocal encoder (vocoder) that is attached to the throat to alter the user’s voice.
 Each component can be altered on command.
 The morphic disguise kit grants a double Advantage equipment bonus on all Disguise checks while in use.
 Tech 3 and above only.

-Evidence Kits: Law enforcement agencies around the world use generally the same tools to gather evidence.
+Evidence Kits: Law enforcement agencies around the world generally use the same tools to gather evidence.
 This provides an Advantage circumstance bonus on Knowledge, Perception, and Study checks under appropriate circumstances.

 First Aid Kit: This Kit is used to help stabilize a Character when down and provide health.

 Forgery Kit: This kit contains everything needed to use the Language skill to prepare forged items.
-This provides an Advantage bonus when using Language skill to create Forgeries.
+This provides an Advantage bonus when using the Language skill to create Forgeries.

 Lock Picking Kit: This kit contains everything needed to disable mechanical locks.
 This is used when performing a Disable Device skill check to unlock a mechanical lock.
 A Masterworked Kit will provide an Advantage Bonus.

 Medical Kit: Or 'Medkit'.
-This is a required tool for performing Restore Hit Points Treat Injury checks.
+This is a required tool for performing Restore Hit Points and Treat Injury checks.

 • Note on crafting: This requires Rank 2 in both Pharmacy and Chemistry and 1 Rank in Mechanical to craft.

-Search-and-Rescue Kit: This waist pack contains a first aid kit, a compass, waterproof matches, a lightweight “space” blanket, a standard flashlight and 50 feet of durable nylon rope, two smoke grenades and one signal flare.
+Search-and-Rescue Kit: This waist pack contains a first aid kit, a compass, waterproof matches, a lightweight “space” blanket, a standard flashlight, and 50 feet of durable nylon rope, two smoke grenades, and one signal flare.
 SAR kit provides an Advantage circumstance bonus on Survival skill checks.

 Surgery Kit: About the size of a small backpack, this kit contains the instruments needed for rudimentary emergency field surgery.
-This can be used to Stabilize or Perform Surgery on a Character.
+This can be used to stabilize or Perform Surgery on a Character.
 The Advanced Surgery kit provides an Advantage bonus on the Treat Injury skill's Stabilize and Surgery.

 • Note on crafting: This requires 2 Ranks in Pharmaceutical, 2 Ranks in Mechanical, 1 Rank in Electrical